rodrigorahman/json_rest_server/README.en.md

 ```

    ## To send the events, the providers need to be configured, and in the case of the socket, only if there are connected clients are they sent, thus guaranteeing that no unnecessary service is triggered.

+   You can include in the header a key called **socket-channel**, and as soon as the verb (POST,PUT,DELETE,PATCH) is issued, the socket will emit the response of that verb on the chosen channel, if nothing is chosen the channel name will be **VERB**

 ## Support for static content (images).